-The updated BDSG provisions under the DSAnpUG-EU contain some GDPR-permitted derogations, for example, relating to exceptions from:
+The BDSG contains some GDPR-permitted derogations, for example, relating to exceptions from:

-- The information obligations (Section 33, BDSG and Article 23, GDPR). - The designation of a data protection officer (Section 38(1), BDSG and Article 37(4), GDPR).
+- The information notice obligations (Section 33, BDSG and Article 23, GDPR). - The designation of a data protection officer (Section 38(1), BDSG and Article 37(4), GDPR).